 If you are looking for organizations or groups in your area providing prison dharma programs inside prisons, please explore this directory and contact the organization or group directly.

-If you would like to volunteer in one of our local PMI projects in Massachusetts, Colorado or Rhode Island please fill out our application here.
+If you would like to volunteer in one of our local PMI projects in Massachusetts or Rhode Island please fill out our application here.

 We are what our name says that we are – Association of Happiness for All Mankind.
 In other words: “Our Name is our Purpose.”
 Introduces the teachings of Bhagavan Sri Ramana Maharshi and A. Ramana, AHAM’s founder and spiritual director, to prisoners.
 Prisoner Correspondence Program, book donations (The Handbook to Perpetual Happiness, Living Free While Incarcerated), Power of Awareness training.
 AHAM’s teaching is primarily disseminated through its literature, prison visitations, written correspondence and implementation of programs.

 Our mission is to empower people to lead nonviolent lives through affirmation, respect for all, community building, cooperation, and trust.